hashicorp-community/tf-helper/README.md

 using `-env-var`.
 Each option has a "sensitive" counterpart for creating write-only variables.
 These options are `-svar`, `-shcl-var`, and `-senv-var`.

-You can also specify a tfvars file to read from with the `-var-file` option, and you can load `terraform.tfvars` and `*.auto.tfvars` files from a configuration directory by specifying the directory as the command's last argument.
-(Use `.` if you want to load automatic variables from the current working directory.)
-Files are loading using the `terraform console` command.
+A configuration directory can be supplied in the same manner as with `terraform push`.
+The configuration will be inspected for default variables, use automatically loaded tfvars files such as `terraform.tfvars`, and can use `-var-file` to load any additional tfvars file.
+Unlike `terraform push`, when a configuration should be used as a source for variables, the configuration directory must be explicitly provided.
+If the current directory contains a configuration that should be inspected then `.` should be supplied as the directory.

+The `tfe pushconfig` command allows tfvars files and `-var` style arguments to be used independently, outside the context of any configuration.
+To operate on a tfvars file, supply the `-var-file` argument and do not provide any path to a Terraform configuration.
+The variables and values in the tfvars file will be used to create and update variables, along with any additional `-var` style argument (`-var`, `-svar`, `-env-var`, etc).

-The variable manipulation logic follows the earlier `terraform push` behavior.
-By default, it skips variables that already have a value in Terraform Enterprise; to replace existing values, use the `-overwrite <NAME>` option.
+The variable manipulation logic for all command variations follows the earlier `terraform push` behavior.
+By default, variables that already exist in Terraform Enterprise are not created or updated.
+To overwrite existing values use the `-overwrite <NAME>` option.

 The `-dry-run` option can show what changes would be made if the command were run.
 Use it to avoid surprises, especially if you are loading variables from multiple sources.

-When a configuration directory *is not* provided, no configuration is inspected for variable information even if the present working directory contains a configuration.
-This makes it possible to use `tfe pushvars` completely independent of a Terraform configuration.

 #### Examples